 SPSC and MPMC Queues

-To be honest, I debated for a long time while writing this article—should I walk everyone through a hands-on implementation of the Michael-Scott queue?
-The CAS logic doesn't look complicated at first glance, but once you start coding, you'll find pitfalls everywhere.
-The timing issues between data reads and CAS in the dequeue are especially tricky, and I crashed and burned on my first attempt.
-But despite the hesitation, we still need to walk this path, because only by writing it yourself can you truly understand "why SPSC is so much faster than MPMC."
+To be honest, I debated with myself for a long time while writing this article—should I walk everyone through implementing a Michael-Scott queue step-by-step?
+The CAS logic looks simple enough, but once you actually start writing it, you'll find pitfalls everywhere.
+Specifically, the timing issues between data reading and CAS in dequeue tripped me up the first time I implemented it.
+However, despite the hesitation, this is a path we must walk, because only by implementing it yourself can you truly understand "why SPSC is so much faster than MPMC."

-In the previous article, we built up a basic intuition for lock-free programming—CAS loops, lock-free vs. wait-free, the ABA problem, and memory reclamation.
-This knowledge is enough to understand the principles behind any lock-free data structure, but we still have a way to go before writing truly high-performance concurrent queues.
-Lock-freedom is merely a correctness prerequisite; cache friendliness is the real key to performance.
+In the previous post, we established a basic understanding of lock-free programming—CAS loops, lock-free vs. wait-free, the ABA problem, and memory reclamation.
+This knowledge is sufficient for us to understand the principles of any lock-free data structure, but there is still a way to go before we can write truly high-performance concurrent queues.
+Lock-free is just a prerequisite for correctness; cache friendliness is the key to performance.

-In this article, we start with the simplest and most efficient SPSC queue, gradually increase the complexity, and finally arrive at the MPMC queue.
-The SPSC (Single Producer Single Consumer) queue has the highest performance ceiling among concurrent queue implementations—in some benchmarks, it achieves over 90% of the throughput of a single-threaded queue.
-The reason is simple: with only one producer and one consumer, we need no CAS, no locks, just a pair of atomic indices and carefully arranged memory orders.
-We will explain key optimizations like cache line padding, power-of-two sizing, and memory order selection one by one, because their impact on performance is measured in orders of magnitude.
+In this article, we will start with the simplest and most efficient SPSC queue, gradually increase complexity, and finally arrive at the MPMC queue.
+The SPSC (Single Producer Single Consumer) queue is the implementation with the highest performance ceiling among concurrent queues—in some benchmarks, it can achieve over 90% of the throughput of a single-threaded queue.
+The reason is simple: with only one producer and one consumer, we don't need CAS, we don't need locks, we only need a pair of atomic indices and carefully arranged memory ordering.
+We will explain key optimizations like cache line padding, power-of-two sizing, and memory ordering selection one by one, as their impact on performance is order-of-magnitude level.

-Then we expand to MPSC (Multiple Producers Single Consumer) and MPMC (Multiple Producers Multiple Consumers) scenarios, discuss the classic Michael-Scott unbounded queue algorithm, and finally run a benchmark comparing SPSC, mutex queues, and MPMC.
-We also introduce the industrial-grade moodycamel::ConcurrentQueue as a practical reference.
+Then, we will extend to MPSC (Multiple Producers Single Consumer) and MPMC (Multiple Producers Multiple Consumers) scenarios, discuss the classic Michael-Scott unbounded queue algorithm, and finally run a benchmark comparison covering SPSC, mutex queues, and MPMC, introducing the industrial-grade moodycamel::ConcurrentQueue as a practical reference.

 SPSC Ring Buffer: The Performance King of Concurrent Queues

-We start with the SPSC queue.
-It is the foundation of this entire article and the most widely used in real-world engineering.
-The core data structure of an SPSC queue is a ring buffer: a contiguous block of memory with two indices (a read index and a write index) marking data positions, wrapping around to the beginning when the end is reached.
-Because there is only one producer and one consumer, each index is modified by only one thread—write_idx is written only by the producer and read by the consumer, while read_idx is written only by the consumer and read by the producer.
-This "single-writer, single-reader" pattern means we don't need CAS; we only need load and store with appropriate memory orders.
+Let's start with the SPSC queue.
+It is the foundation of this entire article and is also the most widely used in actual engineering.
+The core data structure of an SPSC queue is a ring buffer: a contiguous block of memory identified by two indices (read index and write index) to mark data positions, wrapping around to the beginning when the end is reached.
+Because there is only one producer and one consumer, the two indices are each modified by only one thread—write_idx is only written by the producer and read by the consumer, read_idx is only written by the consumer and read by the producer.
+This "single writer, single reader" pattern allows us to avoid CAS; we only need load and store with appropriate memory ordering.

 Basic Structure